 The signal cable coming out of the sensor has a special design and is part of the order, therefore its length should not be changed (for a certified instrument it must not be changed).

 The cable sheath (insulation) should remain intact along its entire length.

-Figure 7.
-Marking the leads of the sensor cable cores.
+Figure 9.
+Marking the leads of the sensor cable cores from the transmitter plug side